Gene-centric multiomics clustering

 }

-Each block is a list of modality matrices. block_meta
+Each condition is represented as a list of modality matrices.
+The

 ),